+8. VIDEO PROJECT- 4-H THEME

-9. VIDEO PROJECT - Please note that Evaluators have limited viewing time available.
-You must provide proper viewing equipment for the Evaluations: do not assume that equipment will be readily available at the State Fair.
+Please note that Evaluators have limited viewing time available.
+You must provide proper viewing equipment for the evaluations.
+Do no assume that equipment will be readily available at the State Fair.

-- Project can be a 30 second television spot, a documentary demonstrating 4-H activities, a narrative or dramatic group project by 4-H members or an informational presentation promoting 4-H. - Project to feature a 4-H project or activity or promote 4-H. - Products longer than 10 minutes should include a short "preview highlights" show as a separate tape, disc or file.
+- Project can be a 30 second television spot, a documentary demonstrating 4-H activities, a narrative or dramatic group project by 4-H members or an informational presentation promoting 4-H. - Project to feature a 4-H project or activity to promote 4-H. - Videos longer than 10 minutes should include a short "preview - Products longer than 10 minutes should include a short "preview highlights" show as a separate tape, disc or file.
 Please remember that Evaluators have limited viewing time available. - Project can be submitted as a CD or DVD.
 If a project is submitted as a computer file, clear documentation for opening and viewing procedures, as well as software requirements should be included in supporting documentation. - To ensure that the exhibit can be viewed and evaluated at the fair, the exhibitor should make arrangements prior to the fair for necessary hardware (and software if necessary) to be present, accessible and operating at the time of exhibition and evaluation. - Project will be evaluated on technical quality, organization, creativity and ability to communicate a message.